AxonFramework/AxonFramework/axon-5/design-principles.md

 - Project Reactor throughout APIs.
 - Decide upon project modularity.
 - E.g. should we split axon-messaging into events/commands/queries?
 Of move core components to axon-core?.
+* Extract Spring from main project into extension?
+* Extract JPA/JDBC from main project into extension?
+* Selectively open up APIs to end users, to allow us to change things even after a release.
+  Thus, giving us more flexibility in designing (todo - discuss idea with Allard due to his API design experience).

 ## UnitOfWork
 - UnitOfWork should not be accessible to end users.